 Tells: Cap ages from pinkish- or yellow-buff to yellow-brown.
 Cap skin usually tastes acidic.
-Oft-hollow buff- to tan-yellow stem has red-brown dots, & often a viscid, yellowish ring.
+Stem will snap like a twig, is buff- to tan-yellow, & has red-brown dots.
+Often has a viscid, yellowish ring.

 Science Notes: North American Boletes lists two mushrooms, “Suillus intermedius f/k/a acidus” and “Suillus subalutaceus”, distinguished by its lack of a sour taste.
 DNA testing has merged the two and moved the name back to “Suillus acidus” – which makes sense anyway because it hints at the key tell.

 Edibility: Good, with a lemony flavor.